Coup d'état: Predictors

 The literature review in a 2016 study includes mentions of ethnic factionalism, supportive foreign governments, leader inexperience, slow growth, commodity price shocks, and poverty.

 Coups have been found to appear in environments that are heavily influenced by military powers.
 Multiple of the above factors are connected to military culture and power dynamics.
 These factors can be divided into multiple categories, with two of these categories being a threat to military interests and support for military interests.
 If interests go in either direction, the military will find itself either capitalizing off that power or attempting to gain it back.

-Often times, military spending is a indicator of the likelihood of a coup taking place.
+Oftentimes, military spending is an indicator of the likelihood of a coup taking place.
 Nordvik found that about 75% of coups that took place in many different countries rooted from military spending and oil windfalls.

-Coup trap
+Coup trap and regional contagion

-The cumulative number of coups is a strong predictor of future coups.
-This phenomenon is called the coup trap.
-A 2014 study of 18 Latin American countries found that the establishment of open political competition helps bring countries out of the "coup trap" and reduces cycles of political instability.
+The accumulation of previous coups is a strong predictor of future coups, a phenomenon called the coup trap.
+A 2014 study of 18 Latin American countries found that the establishment of open political competition helps bring countries out of the coup trap and reduces cycles of political instability.

+Researchers have long debated over whether coups are contagious - that is, whether one coup increases the likelihood of others in the region.
+A 2018 study found no evidence of regional contagion: one coup does not make subsequent coups more likely.
+A 2025 study challenges earlier findings by showing that coup dynamics can be contagious, but primarily through post-coup trajectories that reshape the abilities and incentives of would-be plotters.

 Regime type and polarization

 Hybrid regimes are more vulnerable to coups than very authoritarian states or democratic states.
 A 2021 study found that democratic regimes were not substantially more likely to experience coups.
 A 2015 study finds that terrorism is strongly associated with re-shuffling coups.
 A 2016 study finds that there is an ethnic component to coups: "When leaders attempt to build ethnic armies, or dismantle those created by their predecessors, they provoke violent resistance from military officers."
 Another 2016 study shows that protests increase the risk of coups, presumably because they ease coordination obstacles among coup plotters and make international actors less likely to punish coup leaders.
 A third 2016 study finds that coups become more likely in the wake of elections in autocracies when the results reveal electoral weakness for the incumbent autocrat.
-A fourth 2016 study finds that inequality between social classes increases the likelihood of coups.
-A fifth 2016 study finds no evidence that coups are contagious; one coup in a region does not make other coups in the region likely to follow.
-One study found that coups are more likely to occur in states with small populations, as there are smaller coordination problems for coup-plotters.
+A fourth 2016 study finds that inequality between social classes increases the likelihood of coups.One study found that coups are more likely to occur in states with small populations, as there are smaller coordination problems for coup-plotters.